AlexsLemonade/OpenScPCA-analysis/docs/contributing-to-analyses/working-with-git/troubleshooting-commits.md

 # Troubleshooting commits

-In some cases, GitKraken will not allow you to make a commit.
-Typically this will be because pre-commit hooks have not passed.

-!!!note "More information on pre-commit"
+On this page we cover some commonly occuring scenarios that may cause you're commit to fail.

+## Why is pre-commit failing?

 We ask that all contributors set up pre-commit hooks prior to making any commits.
 For more information see the [documentation provided on setting up pre-commit](../../technical-setup/setup-precommit.md).

-## Why is pre-commit failing?

 We have set up pre-commit hooks to manage basic code security and catch other common problems, such as:

 - Large data files that should not be committed to the repository (files > 200 Kb)
 - Merge conflicts that have not yet been resolved